anujkhare/music/reports/2-guitar-data-way-forward.md

 focus on getting a end-to-end usable solution first.

 Here are the open problems that I'm going to tackle in order of priority:
-1. Making it work on real videos, scoped down to
+1. Making it work on real videos, scoped down to just guitar solos and finger-picking performances
     1. Create a "real-world" test set from YouTube videos
     2. (Qualitatively) Evaluate the models on these videos